droglenc/NCMTH107/modules/CE/ConfRegions_CE3.md

 &nbsp;

 <div class="alert alert-success">
 The next two questions are not confidence region questions, rather they are asking you to compute a sample size given &sigma;, a margin-of-error tolerance, and a level of confidence (which, ultimately, is turned into a Z<sup>*</sup>).
-See [here](../Explanations/Calc_n)) or the appropriate section in the reading for the formula and example calculations.
+See <a href="../Explanations/Calc_n.html">here</a> or the appropriate section in the reading for the formula and example calculations.
 </div>